 When I knew I outgrew tool-only crosslisting

-Around 200+ listings, I spent more time updating platforms than sourcing new items.
+Around 200+ listings, I spent more time updating platforms than sourcing recent items.

 and started being overhead.